 How do I calculate the final tax payable/refund amount?

-How will I be notified of the final tax payable/refund amount?
+How will I be notified of the Commissioner’s assessment?

-You will be notified of the final tax payable or refund amount through a Notice of Assessment, which will be posted to your last known postal address.
+You will be notified of the commissioner’s assessment commonly known as Notice of Assessment, which will be posted to your last known postal address.

 Can I request for an amendment to my income tax return?